DevonCasey/nmf_practice/pair.md

 2. Initialize the feature matrix (H) to be __k x m__ where __m__ is the number of words in our vocabulary (i.e. length of bag).
 Our original document matrix (__V__) is a __n x m__ matrix.  __NOTICE: shape(V) = shape(W * H)__

-3. Now that we have initialized our matrices and defined our cost, we can begin iterating.
-Update your weights and features matrices accordingly.
-7. Repeat this update until convergence (i.e. change in __cost(V, W*H)__ close to 0). or until our max # of iterations.

-4. Assume we want to use a least-squares error metric when we update the matrices __W__ and __H__.
+3. Assume we want to use a least-squares error metric when we update the matrices __W__ and __H__.
 This allows us to use the numpy.linalg.lstsq solver.
-Update __H__ by calling lstsq, holding __W__ fixed and minimizing the sum of squared errors predicting the document matrix.
+To start, we will update __H__ by calling lstsq, holding __W__ fixed and minimizing the sum of squared errors predicting the document matrix.
 Since these values should all be at least 0, clip all the values in __H__ after the call to lstsq.

-5. Use the lstsq solver to update __W__ while holding __H__ fixed.
+4. Use the lstsq solver to update __W__ while holding __H__ fixed.
 The lstsq solver assumes it is optimizing the right matrix of the multiplication (e.g. x in the equation __ax=b__).
 So you will need to get creative so you can use it and have the dimensions line up correctly.
 Brainstorm on paper or a whiteboard how to manipulate the matrices so lstsq can get the dimensionality correct and optimize __W__. __hint: it involves transposes.__ Clip __W__ appropriately after updating it with lstsq to ensure it is at least 0.

-6. Repeat steps 4 and 5 for a fixed number of iterations.
+5. Repeat steps 3 and 4 for a fixed number of iterations, or until convergence (i.e. change in __cost(V, W*H)__ close to 0).

-7. Return the computed weights matrix and features matrix.
+6. Return the computed weights matrix and features matrix.

 ### Using Your NMF Function